selvasuriyanadar/GymManagement/Readme.md

   Wix has been used for creating installer for this application.

+  Because I love vim and the command line, the application was developed completely from the command line.

 ### Some Coolest parts of the application that have been developed

   - Navigation